Summer Camp as Dependent Care: What Every Parent Should Know

 The end of the school year is on the horizon, and you’re excited for your kid to enjoy their time off—until you remember that you still have to go to work.
-While daycares and babysitters are available, your child might want more to do.
+Summer camps, including day camps, provide more than just fun; they offer child care solutions for working parents.
+While many daycares and babysitters provide care, day camps offer children more engaging activities.
 After all, summer is a time for fostering memories that will carry them through the following school year.

 Then it hits you: summer camp!